 Best for: Living room

-Why it’s great: Of the budget rugs we looked at, the Stockholm was the only one that we liked that is comprised largely of wool (it has cotton warp and weft, and a wool surface).
-We tried this rug out in an IKEA showroom, and it was the only flatwoven rug there that we really liked in our under-$300 price category for a large rug.
-It’s a great price for a wool rug, and it’s softer than the other budget wool rugs we put our hands on.
-Of the five patterns it comes in we’ve most often seen the black-and-white striped Stockholm pop up on design blogs.
+Why it’s great: Of the budget rugs we looked at, the Stockholm was the only one we liked that consists largely of wool (it has cotton warp and weft, and a wool surface).
+We tried this rug in an IKEA showroom, and it was the only flatwoven rug there that we really liked in our under-$300 price category for a large rug.
+It has a great price for a wool rug, and it’s softer than the other budget wool rugs we put our hands on.
+Of the five patterns it comes in, we’ve most often seen the black-and-white striped Stockholm pop up on design blogs.
 This particular pattern suits a range of decorating styles, as noted on Apartment Therapy: “It gives formal antique-filled rooms some punch and brightness.
 It serves as a neutral backdrop for more modern rooms.”
-If you live close to an IKEA store, you’re better off picking this up in person, as the shipping is steep.
+If you live close to an IKEA store, you’re better off picking this rug up in person, as the shipping is steep.

 Flaws but not dealbreakers: The wool will shed at first (which is normal), so you’ll need to vacuum it regularly.
 The striped version features a large amount of white space, which, in the IKEA showroom, looked slightly brown from wear.
 Though you can flip and rotate the rug to stretch the time between cleanings, we’d think twice before putting the black-and-white version in a home with lots of foot traffic from kids (or even one where you don’t have a no-shoes-inside policy).
 It also feels rougher than our other favorite flatweaves—a quality that stood out to us when we visited it in the IKEA showroom.
 However, when I spent a weekend in an Airbnb that had it in the living room, I didn’t find the rough texture too noticeable or unpleasant.